Safelisting with persisted queries

 Deploy your updated router instances to begin using your PQL.

-Once your organization's PQL has preregistered all your clients' operations and you've ensured your client apps are only sending preregistered operations, you can update your router configuration to the safelisting security level.
+Once your organization's PQL has registered all your clients' operations and you've ensured your client apps are only sending registered operations, you can update your router configuration to the safelisting security level.

 Router security levels

-- Allow operation IDs: Clients can optionally execute an operation on your router by providing the operation's PQL-specified ID.
+- Allow operation IDs: Clients can optionally execute an operation by providing the operation's PQL-specified ID.

 - All other levels also provide this core capability.